Outurnate/homepage/content/articles/cybersecurity/philips-iscv.md

 Unfortunately, my timeline of this vulnerability is incomplete, as Philips' security team routinely avoided the many of the questions I posed.
 Below is the most complete timeline I was able to assemble.

+May 2019
-**May 2019** - ISCV 4.2 released, resolving static encryption key (TFS 991350)
+: ISCV 4.2 released, resolving static encryption key (TFS 991350)

+December 2019
-**December 2019** - ISCV 3.x goes end of production
+: ISCV 3.x goes end of production

+April 2020
-**April 2020** - Philips deploys ISCV 3.2.1 to my client
+: Philips deploys ISCV 3.2.1 to my client

+September 2020
-**September 2020** - ISCV 5.2 released, resolving replay attack vulnerability (TFS 1018920)
+: ISCV 5.2 released, resolving replay attack vulnerability (TFS 1018920)

+December 2021
-**December 2021** - ISCV 3.x goes end of sale.
+: ISCV 3.x goes end of sale.

+December 2022
-**December 2022** - ISCV 3.x goes end of mainstream support.
+: ISCV 3.x goes end of mainstream support.

+December 21st, 2023
-**December 21st, 2023** - Vulnerability reported.
+: Vulnerability reported.
 Philips responds requesting submission via secure file drop.

+January 9th, 2024
-**January 9th, 2024** - Philips provides details of secure file drop location.
+: Philips provides details of secure file drop location.
 Vulnerability details and PoC reported.

+January 22, 2024
-**January 22, 2024** - Response from Philips R&D relayed via product security officer for ISCV.
+: Response from Philips R&D relayed via product security officer for ISCV.
 This message acknowledged the vulnerability, notified me that it was known, and which versions it was fixed in.
 Subsequent follow up messages established the remainder of this timeline.

+December 2024
-**December 2024** - ISCV 3.x goes end of support
+: ISCV 3.x goes end of support

 Philips ISCV customers are entitled to a maximum of two software upgrades annually under their standard software maintenance agreement.
 At the time I discovered this vulnerability, my client was undergoing an upgrade to the current latest version of ISCV.
 At the time of writing, my client transitioned off 3.x in 2024 and has no plans to take their second upgrade in 2024.
 Several questions remain, but I am unlikely to get further answers.
 Namely: